gabyrech/LongReadsQC/index.md

 > Eric S Tvedte, Mark Gasser, Benjamin C Sparklin, Jane Michalski, Carl E Hjelmen, J Spencer Johnston, Xuechu Zhao, Robin Bromley, Luke J Tallon, Lisa Sadzewicz, David A Rasko, Julie C Dunning Hotopp, *Comparison of long-read sequencing technologies in interrogating bacteria and fly genomes*, **G3**,11, 6, 2021, https://doi.org/10.1093/g3journal/jkab083.

-In this work, authors performed whole-genome sequencing of the bacteria *Escherichia coli* using three different **PacBio** protocols (*Sequel II CLR, Sequel II HiFi, RS II*) and three **ONT** protocols (Rapid Sequencing and Ligation Sequencing with and without fragmentation step) in order to compare genome assemblies.
+In this work authors performed whole-genome sequencing of the bacteria *Escherichia coli* using three different **PacBio** protocols (*Sequel II CLR, Sequel II HiFi, RS II*) and three **ONT** protocols (Rapid Sequencing and Ligation Sequencing with and without fragmentation step) in order to compare genome assemblies.
 We will make use of this dataset in order to explore sequencing data produced by the different approaches.

-**NOTE**: There are several parameters and steps that migth affect sequencing results (e.g. DNA extraction, library preparation, sequencing instruments, versions of programs used in the analysis, version of library kits, etc.) Results obtained by Tvedte *et al.* 2021 migth no **NOT** be generalizable to other sequencing experiments in term of yield, quality and read length!!!
+**NOTE**: There are several parameters and steps that migth affect sequencing results (e.g. DNA extraction, library preparation, sequencing instruments, versions of programs used in the analysis, version of library kits, etc.) Results obtained by Tvedte *et al.* 2021 may **NOT** be generalizable to other sequencing experiments in term of yield, quality and read length!!!

 Organism|Library|SRA accession
 -------|---------|-------------